vikramkannav/HeartRate/source/includes/_users.md

 ##Follow

-This API is used for the follow the user.
+This API is used to follow by the user.

 ```shell
 curl -X POST \